- 1 Healthcare makes its move to improve patient experience.

 Healthcare executives ranked what they regarded as the most exciting prospect for 2020.

 Start experimenting now as you implement your digital foundation with an eye to the future — and focused firmly on the patient and their experience.
-Ask your partners questions about extensibility and security, and how they see the industry evolving.
-If they don’t have something to teach you, look for another partner.
+Ask your socios questions about extensibility and security, and how they see the industry evolving.
+If they don’t have something to teach you, look for another socio.
 As you implement a unified digital foundation, also keep an eye on your organizational structure.
 As patient experiences become paramount, it’s likely your internal structures will need to be recast around the patient, instead of around technology or platforms (like mobile).

 But most importantly, begin the process today.
 Late bloomers have their advantages, but only if they ultimately learn from others’ missteps and act with urgency.